Classics

 Lisa Kraege

-Postdoctoral Research Associate in Critical Classical Studies
+Postdoctoral Research Associate in Classics

 Lisa Kraege is a Postdoctoral Research Associate in Critical Classical Studies.
 She received her PhD in English from Princeton University in 2024.
 She studies how ancient models of aesthetic perception and experience were received and deployed in eighteenth-century and Romantic Britain, and the geopolitical and ideological stakes of such interactions.
 She is at work on a book project that considers the rise of aesthetics in eighteenth-century Britain through a comparison of classical and colonial landscapes.
 She is also a freelance editor.